Bioverse-Labs/forest-map-app/README.md

 4. [TODO-list](#4-TODO-list)

-# Setting up your Python environment
+# Setting up your environment

 # Prepare your environment